-As implemented by Indico, intelligent document processing technology is fundamentally different from RPA and templated approaches because IPA can understand document context much like a human does.
-That’s because it’s based on a model that incorporates some 500 million labeled data points, enough to enable it to understand human language and context.
+The technology using intelligent automation in insurance can understand document context much like a human does - so long as it’s based on a model that incorporates a significant number (as in hundreds of millions) of labeled data points, enough to enable it to understand human language and context.

 Having a large set of data to “train” brings intelligence to any artificial intelligence solution.
 But to utilize AI in insurance, even the largest insurance companies would be hard-pressed to create their own model based on that much data.

 Applying artificial intelligence to insurance processes

 Advanced intelligent document automation solutions employ artificial intelligence technologies including natural language processing, machine learning and transfer learning.
 Together, they enable employees who process insurance documents day-to-day to build process automation models – without involving data scientists or even IT.
 That helps deliver a higher level of model accuracy and significant scalability in terms of an insurer’s ability to roll out automation models across the company.